Selena Gomez and The Weeknd Are Planning On Hanging Out On Easter

 “Selena [Gomez] and The Weeknd are planning on spending Easter together,” an unnamed source told Hollywood Life.
 “Selena really wants him to go back home with her to spend time with her family, but she’s also open to the idea of going on a romantic getaway with him.
 He keeps telling her that he wants to whisk her away on a secret vacation.”

 The couple have been photographed by the paparazzi during their many, many recent dates around the globe.
-Their dates have included some low-key affairs like game days at Dave & Buster’s to aquarium outings (perhaps on the recommendation of Drake, who once took Rihanna to the same place).
-But given the star-power (and funds) the two share, they’ve also splurged on other dates, like when they were spotted holding hands in Florence, Italy while taking in some of the city’s beautiful art.
+Their dates have included some low-key affairs like game days at Dave & Buster’s and an outing to an aquarium (perhaps on the recommendation of Drake, who once took Rihanna to the same place).
+But, given the star-power (and funds) the two share, they’ve also splurged on other dates, like when they were spotted holding hands in Florence, Italy while taking in some of the city’s beautiful art.

 If The Weeknd does end up whisking away Gomez on a “secret vacation,” it likely won’t stay secret for too long.
 The paparazzi always seem to catch the two kissing curbside.
-Or, they just share cute date photos on Instagram.
+Or, they just bypass them altogether and share cute date photos on Instagram.